Stenobothrus stigmaticus

 Stenobothrus stigmaticus is a species belonging to the family Acrididae subfamily Gomphocerinae and is sometimes called the lesser mottled grasshopper.

 Distribution

-The species inhabits most of Europe, from southern Spain to Scandinavia, in the east it reaches the Baltic Sea coast (southeast Lithuania).
+The species inhabits most of Europe, from south Spain to Scandinavia.
+In the east, it reaches the Baltic Sea coast (southeast Lithuania).
 In the southeast, it reaches European Russia via the Balkan Peninsula and Northern Greece.
-In Italy, in the south part of the Alps, Stenobothrus stigmaticus is replaced by her extremely similar sister species Stenobothrus apenninus.
-In the British Isles S. stigmaticus was originally only found on the Isle of Man, but records now exist for north Wales and the Wash (see range map).
+In Italy, in the south part of the Alps, Stenobothrus stigmaticus is replaced by her very similar sister species Stenobothrus apenninus.
+In the British Isles, S. stigmaticus was originally only found on the Isle of Man, but records now exist for north Wales and the Wash (see range map).